kiegroup/process-migration-service/README.md

 ## Disabling database schema auto-creation

 Process Migration service generates the database schema automatically if it is not already present by using the DDL scripts bundled in the application.
-You should be able to disable and manage the schema creation by your own by disabling some Flyway properties.
+You should be able to disable and manage the schema creation by disabling the `quarkus.flyway.migrate-at-start` property.

 ```shell script
 java -jar -Dquarkus.flyway.migrate-at-start=false target/quarkus-app/quarkus-run.jar